Trial-In-Error/poll.js/README.md

 	* Right now, this crashes fatally for both servers.
 * MongoDB under Mac OSX will not get as many file descriptors as it would like.
 	* See: http://docs.mongodb.org/manual/reference/ulimit/
+* None of the keys are packaged with the app.
+Generate them like so:
+	`openssl genrsa -out polljs-key.pem 1024`
+	`openssl req -new -key polljs-key.pem -out certrequest.csr` `openssl x509 -req -in certrequest.csr -signkey polljs-key.pem -out polljs-cert.pem`